Updated Aug. 25, 2022,

-Students, staff, parents and guardians can learn more about our Board’s strategy to optimize air quality through improved ventilation and filtration in schools, including a school-by-school ventilation report, by clicking on the link below and downloading the PVNC Ventilation Measures report.
+Students, staff, parents and guardians can learn more about our Board’s strategy to optimize air quality through improved ventilation and filtration in schools, including a school-by-school ventilation report, by clicking on the link below and downloading the PVNC Ventilation Profile.

-The report includes all provincial funding allocated to PVNC to improve ventilation for the 2020-21 and 2021-22 school years, the total number of standalone high-efficiency particulate air (HEPA) filter units deployed in schools and a school-by-school breakdown of the ventilation and filtration measures being utilized in each school, including the number of standalone HEPA filter units deployed.
+The report quantifies all recently completed ventilation projects as well as any planned for the 2022-2023 school year, the total number of standalone high-efficiency particulate air (HEPA) filter units deployed in schools and a school-by-school breakdown of the ventilation and filtration measures being utilized in each school, including the number of standalone HEPA filter units deployed.

 Improving ventilation and/or filtration in classrooms and learning environments is a key element in the multiple protective strategies to support healthy and safe learning environments for students and staff.